 10 Minute read:

 Just graduated and about to enter into the minefield of full time employment?
-It can be extremely daunting for even the most talented and experienced of individuals which is why we have produced this Graduate guide in an attempt to lead you through the process of getting your career off the ground.
+It can be extremely daunting for even the most talented and experienced individuals.

 There’s no question; studying for a degree is a wise career investment.
-Amid fears that the UK is in the grip of a skills shortage doing all you can to enhance your academic qualifications can only be a good thing.
+Amid fears that the UK is in the grip of a skills shortage, doing all you can to enhance your academic qualifications can only be a good thing.

-That said, you shouldn’t assume that employers will snap you up purely based on your educational background —many graduates in all disciplines, find themselves working in fields that have nothing to do with their studies.
+That said, you shouldn’t assume that employers will snap you up purely based on your educational background.
+Many graduates, in all disciplines, find themselves working in fields that have nothing to do with their studies.
 To avoid this, put time and effort into preparing yourself for taking control of your future career and job search.

-Here at Lucy Walker Recruitment as one of most respected commercial recruiters in the north of England many graduates contact us to get their career started; which is a good idea we will explore later.
+Here at Lucy Walker Recruitment, as one of most respected commercial recruiters in the North of England, many graduates contact us to get their career started; which is a good idea we will explore later.

 Remember the job market is still competitive.